How to create sprite sheets & animations for PixiJS 8

 • Auto - if you use this variant, TexturePacker does the whole work for you.

-• Manual - you can have to add sprite-sheets manually and can than assign folders or sprites to a sheet.
+• Manual - you have to add sprite-sheets manually and can then assign folders or sprites to a sheet.
 This is great — e.g. if you have multiple levels that don't share sprites.
 To assign the sprites, use the tree view on the left.
 The limitation is that you can't move sprites inside a smart folder.
 You can only move the smart folder itself.

 Make sure that all your sprite names are unique - using the same name is not possible.